 With a share of voice or SOV, you buy a certain percentage of the ad inventory offered by the publisher in a particular location.
 A typical digital billboard has eight slots in a loop, each 8 to 10 seconds long.
 An advertiser receives ⅛ SOV when all of the inventory is sold.
 To gain a larger SOV, advertisers can buy multiple slots within the same loop.

 Programmatic advertising is all about taking the human involvement and error out of advertising.
-It uses RTB protocol to run inventory sales in real-time, matching the publisher’s inventory to the advertiser’s creative and targeting preferences.
+It uses the RTB protocol to run inventory sales in real time, matching the publisher’s inventory to the advertiser’s creative and targeting preferences.

-If you sign up to any demand-side platform on the market, don’t expect that you’ll be able to serve DOOH ad formats outright.
-Most programmatic platforms on the market are still tailored to serve traditional digital formats, e.g., banners, video, native, pop-ups, etc. Most of them partner with supply-side platforms that provide only desktop and in-app inventory.
+However, If you sign up for any demand-side platform on the market, don’t expect that you’ll be able to serve DOOH ad formats outright.
+Most programmatic platforms on the market are still tailored to serve traditional digital ad formats, e.g., banners, video, native, pop-ups, etc. Most of them partner with supply-side platforms that provide only desktop and in-app inventory.

-But once the choice of the platform is made, running a DOOH media buying campaign is no different from buying any other media on the demand side.
+But once the choice of the platform that supports DOOH media is made, running a campaign is no different from buying any other media on the demand side.
 Some features like inventory forecasting, accurate media planning tools, and proper attribution may not be available.
-62% of advertisers name lack of inventory consolidation as another problem.
+62% of advertisers name the lack of inventory consolidation as another problem.

 Programmatic DOOH Ad Formats

-However, it won’t be possible to serve the same creatives on other channels since DOOH ad formats have far too different specs from regular ones.
+However, it won’t be possible to serve the same creatives on other channels since DOOH ad placements have far too different specs from regular ones.
 These ad formats include:

-• Large format.
+- Large format.
 Digital billboards that have dozens of meters in width and height.
-Large format ads are usually found on highways, high-traffic industrial, commercial, and metropolitan areas.
+Large-format ads are usually found on highways and in high-traffic industrial, commercial, and metropolitan areas.
 They require ultra-high resolution of the creative due to their size.

-• Venue-based.
-Medium-sized DOOH creatives with a high contextual value.
+- Venue-based.
+Medium-sized DOOH media creatives with a high contextual value.
 These are usually shown in airports, shopping malls, office buildings, gyms, and other high-traffic venues.

-• Custom format.
-These may vary from the screens of the unusual shapes to rich media units equipped with the touch screen so the user can interact with the ad.
+- Custom format.
+These may vary from screens of the unusual shapes to rich media units equipped with the touch screen so the user can interact with the ad.
 These are not available for RTB sales due to their high complexity.

 Programmatic DOOH Best Practices